dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 - Lowered max build turn limit for high priority production buildings when AI is in a tough war
 - AI will now probably only build one workboat using very early capital logic as originally intended (speeds expansion in water resource heavy starts)
 - Resolved issues where AI early game build logic would get confused because Warriors cannot be built as UNITAI_CITY_DEFENSE
+- Improved AI logic for when to conscript defenders, AI now conscripts less unless it is in dire situation.
+Tied in with TURTLE strategy

 Tech AI
 - Separated out building and unit valuation into own function for debugging and future efforts
 - Adjusted valuation of tech based on units enabled, boost to defensive units under ALERT and TURTLE and offensive when going for conquest victory
 - AIs going for DOMINATION victory will aim for Galleons earlier
+- AIs going for SPACE emphasize getting Apollo earlier
+- AIs with Apollo now better emphasize getting techs for parts

 Civic AI
 - If AI is leader of AP, it now values state religion civics more